zhejianglab/PrestoZL/README.md

 **Figure 1** compares the jerk search frameworks of PRESTO C and PrestoZL.
 During each iteration of the r-step loop search, PrestoZL combines the "harmonic summing and candidate search" logic.
 This combination allows us to complete each round of search within one cuda kernel, making the search process very efficient.
 At the same time, we have made a batch modification to the r-step loop search.
 This means that, depending on the GPU's memory capacity and different search parameters, adjustments can be made to achieve the maximum computational throughput.

-We also provide a pipeline version of PrestZL, which eliminates the GPU stalls caused by extensive CPU computations. **Figure 2** illustrates the parallel framework of PrestoZL.
+**We also provide a pipeline version of PrestZL，named PrestoZL-pipeline**, which eliminates the GPU stalls caused by extensive CPU computations. **Figure 2** illustrates the parallel framework of PrestoZL-pipeline.
 The framework enables a three-stage pipeline parallelism when processing consecutive FFT files within the same process.
 It effectively overlaps CPU computation time with GPU computation, and significantly improving the searching speed.
+The search logic is the same to PrestoZL.

 <div align="center">
   <img src="https://github.com/zhejianglab/PrestoZL/raw/main/resource/Figure2.jpeg" alt="Figure2" width="600">
   <p>Figure 2.
 The three-stage pipeline framework of PrestoZL</p>
 </div>

+**We also provide a GPU accelerated version of De-dispersion in `prepsubband_cu.c` with the performance far exceeds the CPU-based `prepsubband.c`.
+It can finish the entire de-dispersion process in within half a minute, while the results are consistent with `prepsubband.c`.

+## Performance
-**Figure 3** shows the performance comparison results between different GPU implementations of PRESTO (a SOTA proprietary Presto GPU version, PrestoZL, and the pipelined version of PrestoZL) and PRESTO C. The metric used for comparison is the number of FFT files processed per minute under a single process and eight concurrent processes on a single GPU.
+**Figure 3** and **Figure 4** show the performance comparison results between different GPU implementations of PRESTO (a SOTA proprietary Presto GPU version, PrestoZL, and the pipelined version of PrestoZL) and PRESTO C. The metric used for comparison is the number of FFT files processed per minute under a single process and eight concurrent processes on a single GPU.
 Optimizing GPU programs for multi-process search on the same GPU is challenging, requiring fine-tuned optimization and utilization of GPU computational resources and memory access.
 Both PrestoZL and the pipelined version of PrestoZL achieve significant performance improvements compare with PRESTO C.

 <div align="center">
   <table>